-If possible, ask members of your community about their needs to help align your efforts with what they see as the main problems.
+If possible, conduct a needs assessment to help align your efforts with what your community sees as the main problems.

 Define the problem as clearly as you can, including what aspects you will include and what you will not include.